You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 Quiet: Noise arousals prevent deep sleep.
 If you live in a noisy environment, use earplugs, a white noise machine, or a fan.
 Consistent background noise (white, brown, or pink noise) masks sudden sounds that jolt you awake.

-Comfort: Invest in a good mattress and pillows.
+Comfort: Invest in good mattresses and pillows.
 This is individual—what works for one person doesn't work for another.
-But if you wake up with pain or stiffness, your sleep surface is probably inadequate.
+But if you wake with pain or stiffness, your sleep surface is probably inadequate.

 Nutrition and Sleep: Timing Matters More Than Content